School leadership; School Improvement; Leadership development; School supervision; school review; Educational accountability.

 Preparing Instructional Leaders.

 David was part of a team that was awarded and ARC Discovery Grant to research successful school leadership in Australia; he was made the chief investigating officer on this proposal in the second year of the research.
 He has received numerous faculty grants, most recently for studying in 2011 professional learning communities in schools.
 David has been involved in leading major government contracts associated with conducting government school review (eight years), and providing a Master of School Leadership (five years), and he has been part of contracts associated with reviewing Schools of the Future (four annual surveys), pedagogical leadership (three years), team leadership (thee years), and literacy leadership and strategic literacy leadership in Catholic schools (three years).
 He has evaluated leadership programs overseas (e.g. Blue Skies, Hong Kong, 2010) and been involved in conducting school reviews in Hong Kong.
+In total David has been involved in category 1, 2 and 3 research grants totalling more than 26 million dollars.

 Education and training